openpolitics/manifesto/manifesto/economy.md

 Of huge importance to the investigation will be the need to establish a method of compensation that the scientific community can trust.
 Avoiding a chilling effect is essential - the comulsory purchase should be there to aid the adoption of advancements, not stifle research in the first place.

+## Tax Havens

+Close down all tax havens under British jurisdiction.
+This means reforming tax rules in the Channel Islands, the Isle of Man, the Cayman Islands, the British Virgin Islands, and others.

+In parallel, work at an international level to get rid of tax havens outside British jurisdiction, and close international loopholes such as the "Double Irish Dutch Sandwich".

 [^1]: [Stop Secret Contracts](http://stopsecretcontracts.org/)